Carnagion/dissertation/interim/interim.typ

 First, a new Comma-Separated Value (CSV) data format was created for these datasets, which included all the relevant fields.
 This format included both the separation matrices and the rows of aircraft data together in a single CSV file, unlike the old instance sets that separated them into different files.
 This made the data much easier to parse and save.

 A randomisation algorithm was then created to randomise instances after parsing them, allowing for the generation of new data from an existing dataset.
 This alters the separation times and the pushback, taxi, de-icing, and lineup durations of each aircraft in the instance.
-Separations are randomised within a specified range as defined by the aircraft's size class -- small aircraft are assigned a separation between one and three minutes, medium-sized aircraft between two and four minutes, and large aircraft either four or five minutes.
-The pushback, taxi, de-icing, and lineup durations are each assigned a random duration between one to four minutes.
+Separations are randomised within a specified range as defined by the aircraft's size class -- small aircraft are assigned a separation between one and two minutes, medium-sized aircraft between two and three minutes, and large aircraft either three or four minutes.
+The pushback, taxi, and lineup durations are each assigned a random duration between one to three minutes, while de-icing durations are randomised between four to six minutes.
 All other data -- such as the number of aircraft, their earliest allocated take-off times, their size classes, and so on -- is untouched.

 == Aircraft Separations